 An Easy-to-Navigate Webpage

 Our easy-to-use platform provides a complete fundraising campaign management experience.
 Sell event tickets, custom printed products, and raffles on a streamlined checkout page.
-With crowdfunding campaigns, event planners have the ability to customize the software for individuals and teams, using personal fundraising pages.
-Securely register or import event participants and process donations and pledges for peer to peer and Athon campaigns, allowing your organization to raise more money than ever before.
+With crowdfunding campaigns, event planners can customize the software for individuals and teams using personal fundraising pages.
+Securely register or import event participants and process donations and pledges for peer to peer and Athon campaigns, allowing your organization to raise more money than ever.

 A Clear Timeline of Events

 Make your schedule clear by creating and publishing a campaign timeline on your fundraising site.
 Post it on social media, your website, and any other communication platforms you are using.

 Back-up plans are essential for any fundraising event, especially in uncertain times.
 Make sure you have plans B, C, and D – just in case you need them.
 Offer virtual and hybrid fundraising options so that your supporters won’t miss out, in case an in-person event is canceled or for those who don’t feel comfortable participating in person.